mahmoudparsian/big-data-mapreduce-course/slides/glossary/README.md

 stored in an XML database can be queried, exported and serialized into any format needed.

-## Data Aggregation
-Data aggregation refers to the collection of data from multiple sources to bring all the data together into a common athenaeum for the purpose of reporting and/or analysis.

 ## Big Data Scientist
 Someone who is able to develop the distributed algorithms to